lem0n4id/compare-tt/README.md

 ### TODO

 - [ ] add styling (pure css??)
-- [ ] add description how to use the web app
+- [ ] add description in the site how to use the web app
 - [ ] add feature to store common classes with your friends (Local Storage API)

 **Make sure to raise an issue before making a PR**